 Description

-MATERIALS: fine red brick with Bramley Fall gritstone dressings, and thick York stone slabs for the deck.
-The two phases are tied together internally with iron tie rods.
+Maidenhead Railway Bridge is a Grade I listed structure made of fine red brick with Bramley Fall gritstone dressings and thick York stone slabs for the deck.
+The bridge was constructed in two phases, which are connected internally by iron tie rods.

-Because of the mature vegetation on both banks, the Bridge is not visible in the wider landscape except when viewed from the River Thames, its banks and the Grade I listed eighteenth century Maidenhead [road] Bridge to the north (carrying the A4).
-In these views the railway bridge is very prominent, and together with the Maidenhead Bridge, it forms a celebrated river scene.
+Due to the mature vegetation on both banks, the bridge is not visible from the wider landscape, except when viewed from the River Thames, its banks, and the Grade I listed 18th-century Maidenhead Road Bridge to the north, which carries the A4.
+In these views, the railway bridge stands out prominently, creating a celebrated river scene alongside the Maidenhead Bridge.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.